 Emergency Management BC issued B.C.’s test alert on May 8, at 1:55 pm (PDT).
-During the test, the public heard this alert on both radio and TV, and saw the following message on radio, TV and compatible wireless devices:
+During the test, the public will hear this alert and see the following message on radio, TV, and compatible wireless devices.

 Messages delivered through BC’s Emergency Alerting System will complement, not replace, existing notification methods via social media (EmergencyInfoBC & @EmergencyInfoBC), the Provincial Emergency Notification System (PENS) or other emergency warning functions provided by local authorities, First Nations and related agencies.